wp-plugins/quicksand-jquery-post-filter/readme.txt

 12 .You are free to edit the plugin code to your own needs, just remember if you update it, it will over ride your changes.

+Please Note: That if your posts are contained in more than one category the filter will choose the posts first category to filter with.

 == Changelog ==